Skip to content

 Medicare Supplement vs. Medicare Advantage

-At Diversified Insurance Brokers, we help seniors compare Medicare Supplement and Medicare Advantage plans to find the best fit for their needs.
-With access to more than 100 top-rated carriers and years of experience guiding retirees through the complexities of Medicare, our advisors are equipped to help you make a confident, informed decision.
-Whether you’re evaluating costs, coverage, or long-term flexibility, our team can guide you every step of the way.
-Get a personalized quote today and discover which Medicare plan is right for you.
+At Diversified Insurance Brokers, we help seniors compare Medicare Supplement (Medigap) and Medicare Advantage (Part C) to find the best fit for their needs.
+With access to more than 100 top-rated carriers and years of experience guiding retirees through the moving parts of Medicare, our advisors can help you make a confident, informed decision.
+Whether you’re evaluating monthly costs, provider access, drug coverage, or long-term flexibility, we’ll walk you through the tradeoffs and show you the “real math” behind each option—so you’re not choosing based on a brochure headline.

 What’s the Difference Between Medicare Supplement and Medicare Advantage?